intuition-dev/INTUITION2/docs/ts.md

 (of course you have to load any polyfills like promises, fetch or what you need)

-And normally you run that command at the root of your Web App; but don't use it for server-side node.js.
+And normally you run that command at the root of your Web App; but don't use it for back-end node.js.